 Non-executive director remuneration is by way of fees and statutory superannuation contributions.
-Non-executive directors do not participate in schemes designed for remuneration of executives nor do they receive options or bonus payments and are not provided with retirement benefits other than salary sacrifice and statutory superannuation.
+During the 2016 Financial Year, non-executive directors did not participate in schemes designed for remuneration of executives nor did they receive options or bonus payments and were not provided with retirement benefits other than salary sacrifice and statutory superannuation.